Ma Xulun: After World War II

 In 1945, Ma Xulun co-founded the China Association for Promoting Democracy along with Xu Guangping, Zhou Jianren and Zhao Puchu.
 On 5 May 1946, 52 organizations formed the Shanghai Union of People's Organizations (上海人民团体联合会), and Ma became a member of its standing committee.
 From 1945 to 1947, Ma also published more than 100 political commentaries on newspapers such as Wenhui Bao.

-In late 1947, Ma went to Hong Kong with the help of the Communist Party.
+In late 1947, Ma went to Hong Kong with the help of the Chinese Communist Party.
 In Hong Kong, Ma voiced his support for the Labor Day Slogan, which formed the basis of the future system of multiparty cooperation and political consultation led by Chinese Communist Party.
 Shortly after, Ma went to Communist Party controlled regions, and supported Mao Zedong's January 1949 statement on the situation of China.
 In June and September, he attended the Chinese People's Political Consultative Conference Preparatory Conference and the Chinese People's Political Consultative Conference First Plenary Session, and was responsible for selecting People's Republic of China's national flag, emblem and anthem.

 After the establishment of People's Republic of China, Ma Xulun became Minister of Education in 1949 and Minister of Higher Education in 1952.
-In his term, he pushed for the highly influential higher education reform of 1952, which cancelled colleges' autonomy and converted China's education system to one that more closely resembled the Soviet Union, creating a number of specialized colleges.
-Ma is also vice-president of the 4th Chinese People's Political Consultative Conference, and an academician of Chinese Academy of Sciences, Department of Philosophy and Social Sciences.
+In Ma's view, the major problems of the previous education system were the lack of cadre training, lack of remedial education for adults, the lack of technical training schools needed for national reconstruction, and an elementary school structure which impeded the education of working class children.
+These concerns were addressed in the 1951 Resolution on the Educational System Reform.
+In his term, Ma also pushed for the highly influential higher education reform of 1952, which cancelled colleges' autonomy and converted China's education system to one that more closely resembled the Soviet Union, creating a number of specialized colleges.

+Ma was also vice-president of the 4th Chinese People's Political Consultative Conference, and an academician of Chinese Academy of Sciences, Department of Philosophy and Social Sciences.

 Works

 Ma Xulun was an expert in Chinese language linguistics, especially in grammatology and historical phonology.
 His most notable work was the 2.4 million character long Shuowen Jiezi Liushu Shuzheng.
 Other works include Liushu Jieli, Zhuangzi Jiaozheng, and Laozi Jiaogu.
-Ma is also a calligrapher with a unique yingtou xiaokai style.
+Ma was also a calligrapher with a unique yingtou xiaokai style.